The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Meatballs (signed) is estimated to be worth between £4,650 and £7,000.
-This screenprint, created in 1999, has an auction history of seven total sales since its entry to the market on 17th May 2000.
+The value of Damien Hirst’s Meatballs (signed) is estimated to be worth between £4,100 and £6,000.
+This screenprint, created in 1999, has shown consistent value growth, with an auction history of seven total sales since its entry to the market in May 2000.
 Over the past five years, the hammer price has ranged from £4,536 in September 2021 to £6,000 in June 2022.
-The average annual growth rate of this work is 6%.
+The average annual growth rate of this work is 3%.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis